-- Insurance Business: receivables from policyholders are analyzed regularly ageing analysis; rate of recoveries; impact on SCR (receivables) standard formula; - Reinsurance: analysis of receivable from reinsurers; exposure on reinsurers per rating class; impact in SCR; - Concentration: concentration on products/clients; concentration on invested assets; concentration on time maturity of assets.
+- Insurance Business: receivables from policyholders are analyzed regularly - ageing analysis; rate of recoveries; impact on SCR (receivables) - standard formula; - Reinsurance: analysis of receivable from reinsurers; exposure on reinsurers per rating class; impact in SCR; - Concentration: concentration on products/clients; concentration on invested assets; concentration on time maturity of assets.

-Situation at reference date 31.12.2020
+Situation at reference date 31.12.2021

-• In 2020, the credit risk remained at a significant level, slightly increasing as compared to 2019 due to increase in business volume and consequently in exposure on reinsurers and risk mitigating effect.
+• In 2021, the credit risk remained at a significant level, increasing as compared to 2020 due to increase in business volume and consequently in risk mitigating effect and increase of exposure on certain counterparties.

-• The most important subcategory is business credit risk.

-• In what concern reinsurers default, security list is in place and no reinsurance arrangements are done outside the framework of reinsurance rules/guidelines.

-• Counterparty default risk is the third highest risk according to Solvency II principles, mainly because of high risk mitigating effect of reinsurance and loss given default.
+- The most important subcategory is business credit risk. - In what concern reinsurers default, security list is in place and no reinsurance arrangements are done outside the framework of reinsurance rules/guidelines. - Counterparty default risk is the third highest risk according to Solvency II principles, mainly because of high risk mitigating effect of reinsurance and loss given default.